muratk5n/thirdwave/en/README.md

-GPM would be a useful measure for long-term investors, Buffett likes it, no?
+GPM is a useful measure for long-term investors, Buffett likes it, no?
 I can see why, the measure shows the fundamentals, what it takes to generate revenue.
 Above certain threshold, a clear up-trend can indicate a rosy future; the indirect stuff can be dealt with as needed.

 ---